puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 ## Quest Objectives

-- Learn how to make Puppet manifests more flexible using variables
+- Learn how varaibles and conditionals can make Puppet code more flexible.
+- Understand the syntax and function of the `if`, `unless`, `case`, and `selector` statements.
-- Learn how to interpolate variables in manifests
+- Learn how to interpolate variables.
-- Understand how facts can be used
+- Use system data from facter to assign variables and manage conditionals.

 ## Getting Started

-Manifests contain instructions for automating tasks related to managing resources.
-Now it's time to learn how to make manifests more flexible.
-In this quest you will learn how to include variables, interpolate variables, and use Facter facts in your manifests in order to increase their portability and flexibility.
-When you're ready to get started, type the following command:
+In this quest you will learn how to assign, invoke, and interpolate variables.
+You will see how to use Facter facts in your Puppet code to improve its portability and flexibility.
+Expanding on what you've already learned about the *user* resource, you will write a module to manage users, using variables and conditional logic to ensure applicability across several different operating systems.

+When you're ready to get started, type the following command to begin:

 	quest --start variables

-## Variables
+## Writing for Flexibility

 >The green reed which bends in the wind is stronger than the mighty oak which breaks in a storm.

 > -Confucius

-Puppet can be used to manage configurations on a variety of different operating systems and platforms.
-The ability to write portable code that accomodates various platforms is a significant advantage in using Puppet.
-It is important that you learn to write manifests in such a way that they can function in different contexts.
-Effective use of **variables** is one of the fundamental methods you will use to achieve this.
+Because Puppet manages configurations on a variety of systems fulfilling a variety of roles, great Puppet code means flexible and portable Puppet code.
+While the *types* and *providers* that form the core of Puppet's *resource abstraction layer* do a lot of heavy lifting around this kind of adaptation, there are some things better left in the hands of competent practitioners, rather than hard-coded in Puppet itself.

+As you move from general platform-related implementation details to specific application-related implementation details, it starts making less sense to rely on Puppet to make decisions automatically, and much more sense for a module developer or user to make his or her own choices based on specific requirements.

+It's sensible, for example, for Puppet's `package` providers take care of installing and maintaining packages.
+The inputs and outputs are standardized and stable enough that what happens in between, as long as it happens reliably, can be safely hidden by abstraction; once it's done, the details are no longer important.

+*What* package is installed, on the other hand, isn't something you can safely forget.
+In this case, the inputs and outputs are not so neatly delimited.
+Though there are often broadly equivalent packages for different platforms, the equivalence is rarely complete; configuration details will often vary, and these details will likely have to be accounted for elsewhere in your Puppet module.

+While Puppet's built-in providers can't themselves guarantee the portability of your Puppet code at this higher level of implementation, Puppet's DSL gives you the tools to build adaptability into your modules.
+The bread and butter of this toolset are the the **variable** and **conditional statement**.

+## Variables

+> Beauty is variable, ugliness is constant.

+> -Douglas Horton

-If you've used variables before in some other programming or scripting language, the concept should be familiar.
-Variables allow you to assign data to a variable name in your manifest and then use that name to reference that data elsewhere in your manifest.
+Variables allow you to assign data to a variable name and later use that name to reference that data elsewhere in your manifest.
 In Puppet's syntax, variable names are prefixed with a `$` (dollar sign).
 You can assign data to a variable name with the `=` operator.
 You can also use variables as the value for any resource attribute, or as the title of a resource.
 In short, once you have defined a variable with a value you can use it anywhere you would have used the value or data.

 {% warning %}
 Unlike resource declarations, variable assignments are parse-order dependent.
-This means that you must assign a variable in your manifest before you can use it.
+This means that you must assign a variable in your manifest *before* you can use it.
 {% endwarning %}

 The following is a simple example of assigning a value, which in this case, is a string, to a variable.